 Wanting to gain insights into different career pathways, a couple of months ago I finally made myself a LinkedIn account and my preconceived opinion of the platform was proven wrong.

-I thought, probably as most students do, that LinkedIn was just for professionals with successful careers.
-Yet, for us as students, LinkedIn is so helpful – it isn’t just for those in employment.
+I thought that LinkedIn was just for professionals with successful careers.
+Yet, now more than ever, LinkedIn can be so helpful – it isn’t just for those already in employment.
 I have already seen the benefits: I’ve sought advice about how to get to the top positions in my industry of interest, I’ve been able to view internship vacancies and also develop an understanding of what I need to do for the rest of my time at university to make myself stand out once I’m ready to find full-time employment.
 If you use LinkedIn the right way, it’s a great tool.
 Here’s how to make the most of it.